 What Is a Receipt?

 A receipt is official confirmation that a buyer has paid for the products or services purchased.
 It indicates that the transaction has been completed and payment has been successfully received by the seller.
 This document verifies that the buyer’s obligation has been met and serves as proof of the purchase.
-According to Singapore Statutes Online, an Accounting Officer is required to deposit any public money received daily into a designated public bank account or to the Accountant-General as per the Minister’s instructions, ensuring proper handling of public funds.

 A receipt often includes the payment date, amount paid, and method of payment (such as cash, credit card, or bank transfer).
 It may also include information on the purchased things or services.
 In Singapore, receipts let customers authenticate their transactions and businesses preserve accurate financial records.

-Invoice vs Receipt: What’s the Difference?
+Invoice vs Receipt: What Are the Key Differences?

 Why Are Invoices and Receipts Important for Businesses?